dargaCode/LogicAndCodingGames/README.md

 #Logic and Coding Games

-Over the past year I've gathered a lot of browser bookmarks, Reddit threads, and mental notes related to games I'd like to try out.
-More or less I just want to be greedy and feel like I'm still improving my brain when I'm too tired to study for real.
+Programming-related games are a very popular topic on Reddit and elsewhere.
+I've accumulated a ton of browser bookmarks, and finally sorted through them all.

+These are the games I find most interesting and/or have seen recommended most often:

 <table>
   <thead>